peerdavid/log-launcher-privacy/README.md

-# log-launcher-privacy
+# LogLauncher

-I only store one thing locally on your device: How often an app was opened.
-This is required to show the most used app in green.
-Otherwise, I do not store anything...
+The following things are stored locally:
+ - Your settings
+ - How often an app was opened in order to color those green
+ - Renamings